Owl (Marvel Comics): Fictional character biography

-Following an escape, the Owl established a new hideout on a volcanic isle and kidnapped Judge Lewis and Matt Murdock (Daredevil's alter ego), forcing them to participate in a sham trial with Murdock forced to defend Lewis.
+Following an escape, Owl established a new hideout on a volcanic isle and kidnapped Judge Lewis and Matt Murdock (Daredevil's alter ego), forcing them to participate in a sham trial with Murdock forced to defend Lewis.
 With a clever distraction, the lawyer was able to change into Daredevil.
-The Owl's second confrontation with his nemesis ended in a draw, and both were forced to flee the erupting island.
+Owl's second confrontation with his nemesis ended in a draw, and both were forced to flee the erupting island.
 He was later freed from prison by Mr. Kline, who ordered him to capture Daredevil.
-Learning from their previous encounters, the Owl finally overcame Daredevil and sent him plummeting to his death.
-However, the vigilante was saved by Black Widow, and the two of them worked together to thwart the Owl's planned heist of the San Francisco public treasury.
-The Owl then moved to Chicago with a scheme to siphon valuable knowledge from the brains of his victims, and battled the Cat.
-The Owl returned to San Francisco, and briefly captured Daredevil and the Black Widow.
-The Owl was later stricken with a debilitating ailment resulting in the paralysis of his legs.
-He returned to New York and recruited the Man-Bull.
-The Owl attempted to kidnap a neurologist to cure his ailment but was foiled by Daredevil.
+Learning from their previous encounters, Owl finally overcame Daredevil and sent him plummeting to his death.
+However, the vigilante was saved by Black Widow, and the two of them worked together to thwart Owl's planned heist of the San Francisco public treasury.

-The Owl was later rescued by his henchmen and fitted with a neurological pacemaker to cure his ailment.
-He battled Daredevil and Spider-Man and was incapacitated when his pacemaker short-circuited.
-The Owl was confined to a life-support module designed by the Maggia.
+Owl was later stricken with a debilitating ailment resulting in the paralysis of his legs.
+Owl is fitted with a neurological pacemaker to cure his ailment.
+He battles Daredevil and Spider-Man and is incapacitated when his pacemaker short-circuits.
+Owl is confined to a life-support module designed by the Maggia.
 He schemed to loot New York under cover of a citywide blackout, but was captured by Spider-Man, the Black Widow, and Simon Stroud.
-No longer confined to the module, the Owl later engaged in a gang war against Doctor Octopus in an attempt to usurp the Kingpin's position as the crime boss of New York's underworld.
-The Owl encountered Spider-Man and the Black Cat, and was beaten by Doctor Octopus.
+No longer confined to the module, Owl later engages in a gang war against Doctor Octopus in an attempt to usurp Kingpin's position as the crime boss of New York's underworld.

-The Owl was later mystically summoned to Winnipeg, Canada, by Llan the Sorcerer.
-There, he battled Alpha Flight and Gamma Flight with Nekra, Asp, and Scorpion.

-The Owl was later among the criminals assembled by Doctor Doom to battle the Fantastic Four in Washington, D.C.